 How to Immigrate to Dubai – Availing Permanent Residency

-If you are planning to immigrate or relocate to Dubai, then foremost essential thing is to secure a job in the place.
+If you are planning to immigrate or relocate to Dubai, then the foremost essential thing is to secure a job in the place.

 Obtaining a job in Dubai is the first mandatory step to obtain a residence permit.
 Once you get a residence permit, you will be then able to secure a work permit with ease.
 As an expat in Dubai, you will be able to open a bank account as well as carry other essential formalities with ease through your residence permit.